How Sustainable is Your Circular Economy?

 💡 Insights

-• The reduction level is dropping when you increase the rental period.
+• The reduction level drops when you increase the rental period.

 • 2 days of the rental period: +4.5% of CO2 reductions vs. 7 days